LiBuchauer/libuchauer.github.io/index.md

 ### News

 __Dec 1st 2023__
-We welcome our new PhD student [Liliia](https://libuchauer.github.io/team) to the lab!
+We welcome [Liliia](https://libuchauer.github.io/team) to the lab!
 Great to have you with us :)

 __Nov 1st 2023__
-The group size doubles with [Mark](https://libuchauer.github.io/team) joining as the group's first PhD student, welcome!
+The group size doubles with [Mark](https://libuchauer.github.io/team) joining the group, welcome!